Service Definitions

 database: PDO('sqlite::memory:')

-This configuration results in the following factory method in the DI container:
+The configuration above results in the following factory method in the DI container:

 public function createServiceDatabase(): PDO